Taku-Hachisu/EnhancedTouchApp/README.md

   - Clikc "Stop" to stop recording
   - Then, a record file (csv) will be automatically downloaded
   - You can change the file name as you want

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+This app is based on [BlueJelly](https://github.com/electricbaka/bluejelly) by electricbaka,
+which is also licensed under the MIT License.